Short Cranks

 PDQ.
 I adjusted the boom length so that my legs where still only

-just bent at the longest point of the pedal stroke.
+just bent at the furthest point of the pedal stroke.

 After a short period of acclimatising I am hooked.
 Spinning is much